audaciaconsulting/Audacia.Build/src/security/dependency-track/README.md

 # Dependency-Track Pipeline Templates

-These Azure DevOps templates automate SBOM generation, upload to OWASP Dependency-Track, and optional deactivation of non-latest project versions.
+These Azure Pipelines templates automate SBOM generation, upload to OWASP Dependency-Track, and optional deactivation of non-latest project versions.

 ## What is Dependency-Track?